ceylanismail/rally/README.md

 include 'volley'
 project (':volley').projectDir = new File('libraries/rally/libraries/volley')
 ```

- * to declare the dependencies, add these lines into your `build.gradle` file:
+* To declare the dependencies, add these lines to your `build.gradle`:

 ```
 dependencies {
 ...

 compile project(':rally-lib')